 The principal aim of the graduate program is to develop the student's ability to do original research in mathematics.
 Independent and critical thinking is fostered by direct contact with faculty members.
-(An indication of the current research interests of the faculty is found on page 117.)
+(An indication of the current research interests of the faculty begins on pages 117-118.)
 Faculty advisers help students plan their programs of study leading to a Ph.D. in mathematics.
 Entering students are advised by the director of the Ph.D. program, who assists them in selecting appropriate courses, depending upon their previous studies.